Guide to the Peruvian Collection, 1583-1892

 Broadside printed at Guayaquil, Ecuador, in 1866 by the political enemies of President Gabriel García Moreno after he finished his first presidential term (1861-1865) charging him with tyranny and assassinations.
 During his second presidential term (1869-1875), his oppressive rule ended in his assassination by young liberals at Quito, Ecuador, on Aug.
 6, 1875.

-Both copies transferred to Rare Book Room.
+Both copies transferred to the International Broadsides collection.

 Callao, Perú.
 July 16, 1853.
 Printed material.